Optimizing generalized kernels of polygons: The rotated - in a simple polygon

-\begin{obs} Notice that $P$ may not have a reflex maximum, and in that case we have to take as the highest reflex maximum the lowest vertex of $P$.
-Analogously, if $P$ has no reflex minimum, then we take as the lowest reflex minimum the highest vertex of $P$.
-Notice also that a horizontal edge of $P$ may also form a reflex maximum or minimum.
-If $P$ is a convex polygon then the $\{0\degree\}$-$\Kl(P)$ is the whole~$P$. \end{obs}

-\begin{corollary}[\cite{SRW}] The $\{0\degree\}$-$\Kl(P)$ can be computed in $O(n)$ time. \end{corollary}
+\begin{corollary}[\cite{SRW}] The $\{0^\circ\}$-$\Kl(P)$ can be computed in $O(n)$ time. \end{corollary}

-It is clear that there are neither reflex minima nor reflex maxima within~$C(P)$.
-Moreover, the lines $h_N$ and $h_S$ contain the segments of the \emph{north} and \emph{south} boundary of the $\{0\degree\}$-$\Kl(P)$.
-See Figure~\ref{fig1}, left.
+Moreover, the horizontal lines $h_N$ and $h_S$ contain the segments of the \emph{north} boundary and of the \emph{south} boundary of the $\{0^\circ\}$-$\Kl(P)$; see again Figure~\ref{Figure1}.
+Lemma~\ref{lema1} is straightforward and Corollary~\ref{corollary1} is trivial by computing both the lowest reflex minimum and the highest reflex maximum in linear time and then computing $S(P)\cap P$ in additional linear time.

-Let $c^l$ and $c^r$ denote the left and the right polygonal chains defined by the respective left and right parts of the boundary of $P$ inside $C(P)$.
-Because of Lemma~\ref{lema1}, both chains are $0\degree$-convex curves, i.e., $y$-monotone chains.
+Now, let $c^l$ and $c^r$ denote the \emph{left} and the \emph{right polygonal chains} defined, respectively, by those parts of the boundary of~$P$ which are inside $S(P)$.
+Let $|c^l|$ and $|c^r|$ denote their number of segments.
+It follows from the definition of $S(P)$ and Lemma~\ref{lema1} that both chains are $0^\circ$-convex curves, i.e., $y$-monotone chains; see Figure~\ref{Figure1} once more.